RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.80/5

+**Scenario (if different):**
+A manufacturing facility is installing a new worker safety monitoring system that uses cameras and sensors to detect unsafe conditions and automatically alert supervisors.
+The system will collect continuous video footage and biometric data (heart rate, body temperature) from 200 employees across three shifts, storing all data on local servers with weekly automated backups.
+The facility safety manager must decide how frequently to audit what personal data is being captured, how it's being stored, and who has access to the footage and biometric readings.

 **Baseline Action:**
-Conduct quarterly comprehensive audits of the safety monitoring system's data collection practices, storage protocols, and access logs.
-Each audit involves manual review of the previous three months of access records, data transfer logs, and storage configurations by both the facility safety manager and HR department, documented in a standardized report, with findings presented to senior management within 5 business days of completion.
+Conduct quarterly audits of the safety monitoring system's data collection practices, storage protocols, and access logs, with findings documented and reviewed by the facility safety manager and HR department.

 **Higher Risk Action:**
-Conduct semi-annual comprehensive audits of the safety monitoring system's data collection practices, storage protocols, and access logs.
-Each audit involves manual review of the previous six months of access records, data transfer logs, and storage configurations by both the facility safety manager and HR department, documented in a standardized report, with findings presented to senior management within 5 business days of completion.
+Conduct annual audits of the safety monitoring system's data collection practices, storage protocols, and access logs, with findings documented in a summary report reviewed only by the facility safety manager at year-end.

 **Lower Risk Action:**
-Conduct monthly comprehensive audits of the safety monitoring system's data collection practices, storage protocols, and access logs.
-Each audit involves manual review of the previous month of access records, data transfer logs, and storage configurations by both the facility safety manager and HR department, documented in a standardized report, with findings presented to senior management within 5 business days of completion.
+Conduct monthly audits of the safety monitoring system's data collection practices, storage protocols, and access logs, with real-time automated alerts for any unusual access patterns or data transfers, plus weekly spot-checks of random footage samples and immediate notifications to both the facility safety manager and HR department whenever anomalies are detected.

-### Before Refinement

-**LLM Overall Score:** 3.80/5

 **LLM Dimension Scores:**
 - Risk Ordering: 4.00/5